Metolius Project Review

 Our Analysis and Test Results

-The Project is the most compact and lowest priced hangboard we tested and while it does offer some okay performance to some extent you get what you pay for.
-Its super small dimensions limit the number of grip options and those that it does have to tend to be on the bigger end and not as good for medium-to-higher end users.
+The Project is among the most compact and lowest priced hangboard we tested and while it does offer some good performance, you do get what you pay for.
+Its small dimensions limit the number of grip options and those that it does have to tend to be on the bigger end and not as good for medium-to-higher end users.
 If you're getting into hangboarding for the first time and are not ready to commit to a bigger, more expensive board, this is our top recommendation.

 Edges and Pockets

 Edges and pockets are the foundation of any good hangboard and a lack of diversity of both on this model is what is holding it back from being a great board.
-This model has an okay collection of edges and pockets that are geared for more entry-level users and will work 5.11+ climbers but we think there are many other better models available, even if you don't want to drop a ton of dough.
+This model has an okay collection of edges and pockets that are geared for more beginner to moderate-grade climbers.
+It will work 5.11+ climbers, although it's not our first recommendation for climbers at this level.

 This model has four additional pockets to go along with its three primary edges.
 It has two 3-finger pockets that are 1.5 and 0.75 inches and two 2-finger pockets that are 1.5 and 0.875 inches deep.
 Both the depths of the three-finger and the two-finger pockets work well for a wide cross-section of users from first-time hangboard buyers to climbers in the low-to-mid 5.12 range.